 It started to rain, so I dripped into The Eight Kings.
-The usual.
-Liquid-lunchers, afternoon boozers, the work-shy.
-The knock-off merchants, the old, the two-for-one crowd with the pushy pushchair.
+The usual liquid-lunchers, afternoon boozers, the work-shy, the free.
+The knock-off merchants, too, and the old.
+The two-for-one crowd with the pushy pushchair.
 I could hear Snoyle laughing it up with the bookie boys behind me.
-They were playing at playing a game of cards.
-Far too often one … Continue reading The Definitive Slide.
+They were playing a game of cards.
+Far too … Continue reading The Definitive Slide.

 The rabbit has to be put into the hat before it can be brought out.
 He had taken of late to dwelling a grotto at the brink of the town.
 And here, from this cavern, of a gloam and of a dawn, he beckoned and beat back the breakers that boomed on the beach. … Continue reading Wizard of Was.